kaiostech/defold-sample-app/README.md

 ### Defold Documentations

 Check out [the documentation pages](https://defold.com/learn) for more examples, tutorials, manuals and API docs.
-If you run into trouble, help is available in [our forum](https://forum.defold.com).
+If you run into trouble, help is available in [the Defold forum](https://forum.defold.com).

 ### KaiOS Documentation

-Please acknowledge that there is a "kaios-assets" folder included a "manifest.webapp" and "assets" folder for icons.
+Please be aware that there is a "kaios-assets" folder which includes a "manifest.webapp" and "assets" folder for icons.
 For more info: [Manifest](https://developer.kaiostech.com/getting-started/main-concepts/manifest).
+These files are placed next to the index.html when bundling for HTML5 builds as the "kaios-assets" is listed as a [Bundle Resources](https://defold.com/manuals/project-settings/#bundle-resources) folder.

-If you have trouble about the technical side from KaiOS such as app design guideline or app running, you can check out our developer portal for [more information](https://developer.kaiostech.com/).
+If you have trouble with the technical side of KaiOS such as app design guidelines or running the app, you can check out the KaiOS developer portal for [more information](https://developer.kaiostech.com/).
 To integrate the KaiAds into your application, please browse our [KaiAds](https://kaiads.com/) website.

 Moreover, you can submit your application to our submission portal.
 For more information, please check out our [submission guideline](https://developer.kaiostech.com/submit-to-kaistore).